Tuition and Fees1

 Citizens 55 years of age and older are entitled to attend classes offered in the regular schedule of classes at the College without payment of either tuition or fees.
 Citizens claiming exemption from tuition and fees are required to provide proof of their age at registration.

 Payment in full of all current tuition and fees and outstanding obligations is required.
-Payment may be made at the Cashier’s Office or online using the following payment methods:
+Payment may be made at the Cashier’s Office or online with the following payment methods:

-Payment Methods Accepted Online: VISA, Master Card and American Express.
-To make a payment online, please visit our website at mygcc.guamcc.edu/MyAccount.
+Payment Methods Accepted: Cash; Check; VISA, Master Card; and American Express.
+Only VISA, Master Card, and American Express are accepted for online payments.
+To make a payment online, pelase visit our website at mygcc.edu/my courses/myaccount.

 Failure to pay full tuition by required due date will result in one or more of the following actions: